darshanime/devkube/README.md

 - Change the kubelet binary
   - update the `variables.yml` file with the new binary endpoint
   - run `workers.yml` playbook

+- Avoid downloading worker node binaries
+  - this might be required if for example you change a flag on kubelet and don't need a fresh download of binaries
+  - run `ansible-playbook workers.yml -i hosts.ini --skip-tags "downloads"`

 ## Demo
 [![devkube-demo](https://asciinema.org/a/221344.svg)](https://asciinema.org/a/221344?autoplay=1&speed=2)